iroayotoki2/Drybean-CNN/README.md

 # Soybean-CNN
-Research about the Soybean CNN for the BIBM Conference.
+Research about the Soybean CNN for the 2025 BIBM Conference.

-We also applied saliency map approach measure phenotype contribution for genome wide association study.
+We applied a saliency map approach to measure phenotype contribution for genome wide association study.
 Creates output files on average saliency graph along with top SNPs with highest average saliency.
-On program completion, provides average PCC (Pearson correlation coefficient) along with prompt for user to search saliency based on SNP name.
+On program completion, it provides the average PCC (Pearson correlation coefficient) along with a prompt for the user to search saliency based on SNP name.
 The program is implemented using Keras3.5 and Tensorflow backend with python 3.1

 ### Prerequisites

-Python packages are required,
+Python packages required:

 ```
 absl_py==2.1.0